eliguo/Financial-Forecasting-Through-Earnings-Call-Sentiment/README.md

 # Financial-Forecasting-through-Earnings-Call-Sentiment
+APAN 5205 Applied Analytics Frameworks and Methods II - Final Project Advised by: Prof. Vishal Lala

 The objective of our project is to develop a regression model with ARIMA errors that predicts the stock prices of the top 9 constituent NASDAQ stocks ("AAPL", "MSFT", "GOOG", "AMZN", "TSLA", "META", "NVDA", "PEP", "COST") by analyzing the earnings call transcripts of these companies.
-We selected these stocks based on the article by NASDAQ (https://www.nasdaq.com/articles/the-top-10-constituents-of-the-nasdaq-100-index).
+We selected these stocks based on the [article] by NASDAQ (https://www.nasdaq.com/articles/the-top-10-constituents-of-the-nasdaq-100-index).

 It is worth noting that Alphabet has 2 stocks (GOOG and GOOGL) in the list, but the company only holds 1 earnings call transcript every quarter.
 Therefore, we selected the class C share as our target stock, leaving the list with 9 stocks.
 We retrieved the earnings call transcripts data from the FMP API and financial data from Yahoo Finance using Quantmod.
 The data range covers the period from 2013 to 2022, a total of 10 years.
 We use the data from 2013 to 2020 (8 years) for training the model and the data from 2021 to 2022 (2 years) for testing.